 How can you keep yourself feeling positive and out of the winter slump?

-10 ways in which you can turn your gloom into glee
+10 ways in which you can turn your gloom into glee (you can also download this & take it with you).

 It might be hard when it’s dark outside at 4.30 pm and you can see the moon.
-Once you take control of how you want to feel and owning how you feel right now, then you can take action to change things for the better.
+Once you take control of how you want to feel and own how you feel right now, then you can take action to change things for the better.
 The effects will be positive not just on yourself, but those around you and everyone you come into contact with.
 Yes, even on your 6th Zoom meeting of the day!

-If you believe that you may be experiencing symptoms of SAD, consult your GP and if you need immediate assistance, here are some services that are available.
+If you believe that you may be experiencing symptoms of SAD, consult your GP, and if you need immediate assistance, here are some services that are available.

-Samaritans 116 123 (UK and ROI) This helpline is free for you to call and talk to someone. https://www.samaritans.org/
+Samaritans: 116 123 (UK and ROI) This helpline is free for you to call and talk to someone.

 NHS Services has a list of where to get urgent help for mental health.

-https://www.mind.org.uk/
+Mind: https://www.mind.org.uk/

 Click on the yellow ‘Get help now’ button at the top left of the page.
 This is a tool that is designed to help you understand what’s happening to you and how you can help yourself.
 If you think you might harm yourself or are worried someone else might come to immediate harm, call the emergency services on 999.